rishabhvarshney14/pm-modi-speech-analysis/README.md

 Mann Ki Baat is an Indian radio programme hosted by Prime Minister Narendra Modi in which he addresses the people of the nation on All India Radio, DD National and DD News.
 Since the first show on 3 October 2014, there have been 66 episodes.
 The 66th episode was aired on 28 June 2020.

-Mann Ki Baat does not count in
+Mann Ki Baat does not considered as a speech but it is included in the website's speech section so we also take it here.

 According to the survey done by AIR maximum listeners came from the Bihar, Gujarat and Madhya Pradesh while the states of Andhra Pradesh and Arunachal Pradesh had the lowest awareness.